 McCordsville Elementary School is the only MVCS facility in McCordsville.
 MVCS has adopted a public use policy that allows the public to use the playgrounds for normal playground activity at no charge.
 The school has considerable outdoor recreation space, including playgrounds, ball courts, and a track/field.
-Indoors there is a gymnasium.
+A gymnasium is indoors.